TomisinJ/boris-bikes-3/README.md

-This programme simulates the infrasture around boris bikes
+This programme simulates the infrastructure around boris bikes